khornberg/sermon-manager-for-wordpress/readme.txt

 = 1.5.7 =
 * Updated mediaelements.js to the latest version
+* Change Service Types to a custom taxonomy so you can add/edit as you wish

 = 1.5.6 =
 * Added comma separator in case of multiple speakers or multiple series